Grand Duchess Maria Nikolaevna of Russia: Death

 The first volley of gunfire killed the Tsar, the Empress and two male servants, and wounded the family's doctor and the empress' maidservant.
 Maria tried to escape through the doors at the rear of the room, which led to a storage area, but the doors were nailed shut.
 The noise as she rattled the doors attracted the attention of the drunken military commissar Peter Ermakov.
 A heavy layer of smoke had accumulated in the room from the gunfire and from plaster dust released from the walls by errant bullets, and the gunmen could see only the lower bodies of those who were still alive.
 Ermakov fired at Maria, and his bullet struck her in the thigh.
 She fell to the floor with Anastasia and Demidova and lay there moaning.
 The assassins then left the room for several minutes to let the haze clear, and when they returned they killed Dr Botkin, Tsarevich Alexei and Grand Duchesses Olga and Tatiana.
 Ermakov then turned on the wounded Maria and Anastasia, who was still unharmed.
-He struggled with Maria and tried to stab her with a bayonet.
-The jewels sewn into her clothes protected her, and he said he finally shot her in the head.
+Any claim that he tried to stab Maria with his bayonet but failed because of the jewels sewn in her clothing is, however, doubtful.
+When the Tsar and Empress were removed from Tobolsk to Yekaterinburg in April 1918, they took Maria with them.
+It was while the other three sisters were left behind in Tobolsk that the jewels were sewn into their clothing; but since Maria was not with them then, her clothing contained no jewels and none were found in her garments after the murders.
+So there could not have been any obstacle to Ermakov's bayonet, had he tried to stab Maria.
+He said he finally shot her in the head.
 But the skull that is almost certainly Maria's has no bullet wound.
-Perhaps the drunken Ermakov inflicted a scalp wound, knocking her unconscious and producing a considerable flow of blood, leading Ermakov to think he had killed her.
+Perhaps the drunken Ermakov inflicted a scalp wound, knocking her unconscious and producing a copious flow of blood, leading Ermakov to think he had killed her.
 He then struggled with Anastasia, whom he also claimed he shot in the head.
-As the bodies were being removed from the house, Maria and Anastasia regained consciousness and screamed.
-Ermakov tried to stab her again but failed, and struck her in the face until she was silent.
-The facial area of Maria's skull was indeed destroyed, but Yurovsky wrote that the victims' faces were shattered with rifle butts at the burial site.
-Though Maria unquestionably died with her family, the exact cause of her death remains a mystery.
+As the bodies were removed from the house, one of the Grand Duchesses regained consciousness and screamed.
+Ermakov tried to stab this Grand Duchess again but failed and struck her in the face until she was silent.
+The facial area of Maria's skull was indeed destroyed, but Yurovsky wrote that the victims' faces were shattered with rifle butts at the burial site, not in the Ipatiev basement.
+Maria unquestionably died with her family, but the exact cause of her death is uncertain and a possibility remains that the sister who woke and screamed was Maria and not (as is usually said) Anastasia.